Search

 When clicking the "Create a Passkey" button, Keeper will intercept the request and ask you to save the passkey to your vault.

-The next time you visit a website that supports passkey login, locate the "Sign in with a Passkey" or similar button action on the site.
-Sometimes you'll first need to enter your email address, and the site will prompt you for a passkey login selection.
+The next time you visit a website that supports passkey login, locate the "Sign in with a Passkey" or similar action button on the site, then click Use Passkey in the KeeperFill window to login.
+Sometimes you'll first need to enter your email address and the site will prompt you for a passkey login selection.

 In the case of Best Buy, clicking on "Sign in with a Passkey" initiates the passkey login process with Keeper.
 Click on "Use Passkey" and you'll be logged in.